5T33Z0/OC-Little-Translated/S_System_Updates/OTA_Updates.md

 # Workaround for installing OTA System Updates on disk volumes with broken seals

 ## Cause

-If you apply root patches to your macOS installation with OCLP or other tools that install files into the system volume, this breaks the security seal of the volume.
+If you apply root patches to macOS to OpenCore Legacy Patcher or other tools that install files into the system volume, this breaks the security seal of the volume.

-You can check this if you enter the following command in Terminal:
+You can check the status of the seal by entering the following command in Terminal:

 ```shell
 diskutil apfs list